Google Sheets

 Example

-Here, I want to use data from Google Sheets
+Here you want to use data from Google Sheets

 to log in to accounts on w3schools